andrewmoise/grits/README.md

 ### `internal/gritsd`: Server implementation

 * `server.go` defines the actual server implementation.
 * `modules.go` defines an interface for "modules" added to the server.
 Almost all the server's functionality is implemented via these modules.
-You will see many of them; of particular importance are:
+You will see many of them; of particular importance the ones listed in the next (config.json) section.

-* `module_http.go` for providing HTTP service
-* `module_mount.go` for FUSE mounting
-* `module_volume.go` for a local writable storage volume

 ### `config.json`